libp2p/specs/webrtc/README.md

 in WebRTC and the hash function used in the multiaddr `/certhash` component MUST be the same.
 On mismatch the final Noise handshake MUST fail.

+_A_ knows _B_'s fingerprint hash algorithm through _B_'s multiaddr. _B_ could
+infer _A_'s fingerprint hash algorithm through _A_'s TLS certificate signature.
+Or _B_ could assume _A_ to use the same hash algorithm it discovers through _B_'s multiaddr.
+For now implementations MAY assume both _A_ and _B_ to use sha-256.
+Future iterations of this specification may add support for other hash algorithms in a backwards compatible way.

 Implementations MAY open streams before completion of the Noise handshake.
 Applications MUST take special care what application data they send, since at this point the peer is not yet authenticated.
 Similarly, the receiving side MAY